WordPress Plugin: get to know this Pandora plugin to expand the functionality of WordPress.

 Programmers are used to working in English, because of Alan Turing.
 He is the father of computer science; he is the pioneer of modern computing, so he set the rules for computing, in his mother tongue.
 But the world is huge, and lots of different languages are spoken, so in each software development project, there is a folder where the translations for each language are housed.
 This is called “internationalization” which is abbreviated as “i18n“.

 Unfortunately, in the repository of “Pandora FMS WordPress plugin”, currently there are no translations but there is a file for this.
 Would you like to collaborate?
-In order to do so, create an account in GitHub, perform a fork, make your contribution (translation) and do a “pull request”, if the code is correct and the original authors accept it, which is not compulsory, then we will be able to enjoy this plugin in lots of different languages (at least the instructions and interface).
+In order to do so, create an account on GitHub, perform a fork, make your contribution (translation) and do a “pull request”, if the code is correct and the original authors accept it, which is not compulsory, then we will be able to enjoy this plugin in lots of different languages (at least the instructions and interface).

 We mentioned earlier that every 24 hours, a verification is performed to verify the integrity of each and every one of the files through the procedure of version and revision control and the one created by the “Apache Software Foundation” is a very popular one.
-This foundation created the “Apache Subversion”, abbreviated as SVN, which assigns each file a “hash” by a mathematical algorithm and by a simple comparison , we will be able to know if a file has been modified.
+This foundation created the “Apache Subversion”, abbreviated as SVN, which assigns each file a “hash” by a mathematical algorithm and by a simple comparison, we will be able to know if a file has been modified.

 This technique is widely used by the so-called: antivirus program, which performs the detection function.
 The Pandora FMS WordPress plugin also does this; if this event happened, then it would show a figure with a summary.
 It also shows a window where files are split up by type; in the following figure, we get to see the graphic files (with GIF, JPG and PNG extensions), that will not be monitored, as well as a subdirectory called askimet in the plugins folder.
 Askimet is a well-known anti-spam plugin.

-At this point, we might think that this is an installation failure, but we must keep in mind that the larger the amount of files that are monitored, the slower your page will run, and we also need to consider if it will be shared by other websites!
+At this point, we might think that this is an installation failure, but we must keep in mind that the larger the number of files that are monitored, the slower your page will run, and we also need to consider if it will be shared by other websites!
 Each administrator should delete or add – the folders and/or files as well as the plugins that they need.

 We advise you to keep in the list the first special file “PandoraFMS_WP.class.php”, since it is used to install and activate the plugin with these values.